wncc/Hello-FOSS-webdev/README.md

 Open Source can be daunting at first, How would I get started?
 Will they accept me?
 Will ..anyone accept me?
 Relax!
 If you're clueless, watch this recent introductory session by us - [Panel Discussion with GSoCers](https://youtu.be/UtmGnnutXeo)

+### The Website

+This is the repository for the official website of WnCC's Hello-FOSS festival.
+The website itself is hosted [here](https://hellofoss.wncc-iitb.org/index.html).
+The website is open source and we welcome contributions from all.
+You can contribute to this website in the following ways:

+- Write a blog to add to our ["Community Blogs"](https://hellofoss.wncc-iitb.org/blogs.html).
+The main purpose of Open Source is to grow by learning from others' experiences and mistakes rather than starting from scratch.
+Use this "Community Blog" to learn from others and also help others grow.
+Best suggestion for one's first blog is the errors he/she faced while installing Jekyll, cause most of us face similar installation issues.
+- Add a Contributors section which can be a new tab in the menu.
+This section can contain cards of all the contributors and brief details to the contributions made by them under Hello-FOSS.
+After making a contribution to any project under Hello FOSS, don't forget to update it here too
+- Bug fixes of any kind, improvements, suggestions all are welcome.
+- Design a favicon icon for  Hello-FOSS, first of its kind festival celebrating open source.

+Follow the guidelines given [here](https://github.com/wncc/Hello-FOSS) for all your contributions!

 Join our [Telegram group](https://t.me/joinchat/Go8oWRUqXsSufvCA75qMUQ) for discussing your doubts.